udithavithanage/auto-license/README.md

 ## Scripts

 There are no additional scripts defined in this package.
-Simply run `auto-license` to start the tool.
+Simply run `auto-license` (or `npx auto-license` for local installations) to start the tool.
+Alternatively, add a custom script to your `package.json` as shown above.

 ## Author